Particular/docs.particular.net/nservicebus/gateway/index.md

 In NServiceBus version 5 and above, the gateway is provided by the `NServiceBus.Gateway` NuGet package.
 In version 4 and below the gateway is part of the `NServiceBus` NuGet package.

-NOTE: The Gateways requires NServiceBus persistence to operate, however, not all persistences support it.
+NOTE: The Gateway requires NServiceBus persistence to operate, however, not all persistences support it.
 Currently, the Gateway is supported only by InMemory, RavenDB and NHibernate persistences.
 If the configured persistence doesn't support Gateway, then an exception will be thrown at endpoint startup.

 The gateway feature needs to be explicitly enabled using the configuration API: